eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/xml_configuration.rst

 *   Load directly the XML as a string data buffer.

-An XML profile is defined by a unique name that is used to reference the XML profile during the creation of an |Entity|, the :ref:`Trasport <comm-transports-configuration>` configuration, or the :ref:`DynamicTypes <dds_layer_topic_dynamic_data_types>` definition.
+An XML profile is defined by a unique name that is used to reference the XML profile during the creation of an |Entity|, the :ref:`Transport <comm-transports-configuration>` configuration, or the :ref:`DynamicTypes <dds_layer_topic_dynamic_data_types>` definition.

 Both options can be complemented, i.e. it is possible to load multiple XML files but these must not have XML profiles